ColmeSH/utils/docs/ethmining.md

     - reboot the system

+##Nvidia fan

+    - sudo nvidia-xconfig
+    - sudo nvidia-xconfig --cool-bits=4
+    - reboot system

+or

+    - sudo apt-get install nvclock
+    - nvclock -f -F 70 (to change GPU fan speed 70%)

 ##Geth setup

-If you want to mine in solo.

-Geth is used to insert your machine as a node in the ethereum network.
+Geth is used to insert your machine as a node in the Ethereum network.
-You will be able to create a new account (wallet) and contribute with Ethminer software in the transaction validation process
+You will be able to create a new local account (wallet) and contribute with Ethminer software in the transaction validation process.

     - you need a good editor and git installed on your system
       $ sudo apt-get install vim